adlnet/xAPI-Spec/xAPI.md

       an enumerated value given in this specification exactly.
     * where a key or value is not allowed by this specification.
     * where a key occurs multiple times within an object.
-* The LRS MUST reject Statements containing IRL or IRI values without a scheme.
+    * containing IRL or IRI values without a scheme.
 * The LRS MUST at least validate that the sequence of token lengths for language map keys matches the [RFC 5646](http://tools.ietf.org/html/rfc5646) standard.
 * The LRS MUST process and store numbers with at least the precision of IEEE 754 32-bit